bojko108/space-commando/README.md

 ## Medpacks

 There are several medpacks around the base.
-When the player walks through them his health is reset to it's starting level.
+When the player walks through them, his health is reset to its starting level.
 The medpacks are also shown on the radar.

 Components:
+  * AudioSource
   * Sphere collider - trigger
   * `MedpackScript` - responsible for restoring player's health